License GuideSOC 29-1131

 Read more

-Practicing veterinary medicine without a license violates state law.
-Unlicensed practitioners face civil fines and must forfeit any income earned from their work.
-Repeat offenses can result in criminal charges in some states.
-The specific penalties depend on state regulations and the severity of the violation.
+Practicing as a veterinarian without an active license violates state law.
+Violators face civil fines and must return any income earned through unlicensed practice.
+Repeat offenses can result in criminal penalties, including jail time in some states.
+The severity of consequences varies by state and offense history.

 Career Outlook